cyan0714/Learning-React/README.md

 # Learning-React
-a repo about learning react in 30 days
+a repo about learning react